 Caye Caulker Belize Hotels and Travel Tips

-Caye Caulker is a small island off the coast of the only English speaking country in Central America.
+Caye Caulker is a small island off the coast of the only English-speaking country in Central America.
 Belize is an amazing country, with incredible nature and friendly people.
 Belize has the lowest population density in Central America.
 Belize is home to the Belize barrier reef, one of the largest coral reef systems in the world.
 Belize has a tropical climate with pronounced wet and dry seasons.
-Belize currency is pegged to the US dollar at a 2 to 1 ratio.
-Main attractions are Mayan ruins, Jungle wilderness, and beach activities like fishing, diving, and snorkeling off islands.
+Belize's currency is pegged to the US dollar at a 2 to 1 ratio.
+The main attractions are Mayan ruins, Jungle wilderness, and beach activities like fishing, diving, and snorkeling off islands.

 On early British maps, the island's name is spelled "Cay Corker."
 Known historically for its plentiful supply of exposed freshwater at La Aguada, one theory holds that this island was a favorite stop for sailors to replenish and cork water bottles.
 The Spanish name of the island is Cayo Hicaco, which means "the island of the cocoplum."
 "Caye Caulker" could be an anglicized pronunciation of Cayo Hicaco.

 Caye Caulker remains a small village with a distinct cultural flavor not necessarily found in large-scale tourist development.
 Almost all the businesses are locally owned, vehicles larger than golf carts almost never roam the streets, and lodging is small-scale and relatively inexpensive compared to many other tourist destinations.